Asgharzade/mcp-streamlit/README.md

 - Serper API for web search
 - httpx for async HTTP requests
 - python-dotenv for environment variable management
+- streamlit-authenticator for user authentication
+- PyYAML for configuration management

 ## License